SoftCactusTeam/Warcraft-Heroes-Beyond-Time/docs/david_contribution.md

-## **David Lozano contribution**
+## **David Lozano contribution** holaaaa

 I am the lead artist of the team.
 Althoug I've been programming during the project, I've mostly being creating new art for the game.
-Most of the art you see in the game has been done by me and [Víctor Masó](https://softcactusteam.github.io/Warcraft-Heroes-Beyond-Time/victor_contribution).
+Most of the art you see in the game has been done by me and [VÃ­ctor MasÃ³](https://softcactusteam.github.io/Warcraft-Heroes-Beyond-Time/victor_contribution).
-- I've done the main character of the game, Thrall which was later animated by Víctor.
+- I've done the main character of the game, Thrall which was later animated by VÃ­ctor.
 - I've done the Boss of the game, Gul'dan
 - I've done the enemies on the game and some effects for theme.
 - I've taken over the visual rework of the items.